lgbt-foundation/whitepaper/whitepaper.md

 The full list of advisors will be released shortly.
 We want to make sure that the board represents all aspects of the LGBT community as well as the crypto community and are therefore very careful to strike the right balance.
 We already have a number of high profile members of the LGBT community as advisors but will refrain from releasing the names until we strike the right balance.
 And announcement will be published on our website and this white paper will updated accordingly. `REVIEW`

+## TECHNICAL INFRASTRUCTURE

+The LGBT Tokens will be compliant with ERC20 standard and will be based on the Ethereum Blockchain.
+We understand that a fully described technical white paper is required to answer a lot of the detailed questions regarding the different solutions.
+This white paper focuses on the issues that the Foundation wants to solve, a paper on how to solve them will be released separately.

+### Hybrid Off-Chain/On-Chain Architecture

+Although the Ethereum blockchain technology is powerful due to its support for readily- deployable smart contracts, one of its oft-cited drawbacks is that it is slow and expensive to confirm a transaction.
+While there are a number of proposals on the roadmap to address the issue, it is presently not clear how the issue will be resolved in the near future.
+We are aware that the time taken to confirm a transaction on the blockchain is increasingly crucial as we move toward mass adoption, and are constantly surveying alternative solutions.

+As part of our ongoing research and development efforts, we are also evaluating a hybrid architecture (off-chain/on-chain solution) to support fast transaction execution required by an increasing volume of transactions, while preserving a sufficient degree of decentralization.

+### Ethereum Settlement Layer

+Users wishing to transfer LGBT Token into and out of the applications will be able to do so by interacting with the public Ethereum network, which will serve as the currency’s decentralized settlement layer.
+Users interacting with the LGBT Token inside Hornet will have a more managed experience.
+This will allow the early version of the system to solve for blockchain scalability bottlenecks, feeless transactions, faster transaction times, and encapsulation of complex features like private keys.
+Over time, the LGBT Token will grow with the development of blockchain technology to accommodate these features in a fully decentralized setting.

+It is the intention of the Foundation to list the LGBT Token on public exchanges shortly after the initial token share and will announce its progress accordingly.

+## TIMELINE

+` PARAGRAPH MISSING `

+## CONCLUSTION AND AN OPEN LETTER FOR PARTICIPATION

 ## Footnotes